harshacrabs/Python-Data-Cleaning-Practice/README.md

 🎯 Key Learning Objectives

 	✔ Read & Analyze Data from multiple sources 📊
 	✔ Summarize Data Attributes at the dataframe, column, and row levels 🔍 ✔ Filter & Select Columns based on specific conditions 🎛 ✔ Handle Messy Data (missing values, duplicates, outliers, and invalid dates) 🚀 ✔ Use Method Chaining for efficient data transformation ⚡ ✔ Visualize Data Issues using Matplotlib, Seaborn, and Bokeh 📈 ✔ Automate Data Cleaning with custom Python functions and classes 🔄

 🛠 Tools & Libraries Used
-	•	Python 🐍
+	•Python 🐍
-	•	pandas for data manipulation 📊
+	•pandas for data manipulation 📊
-	•	NumPy for numerical operations 🔢
+	•NumPy for numerical operations 🔢
-	•	Matplotlib & Seaborn for data visualization 🎨
+	•Matplotlib & Seaborn for data visualization 🎨
-	•	Bokeh for interactive data exploration 📌
+	•Bokeh for interactive data exploration 📌

  🔗 Project Resources